jonriber/MsC-IPT-Big-Data/CLASSES/MAY/10_05_2024/class_notes.md

 - SCALABILITY
 - FAULT TOLERANCE: DUPLICATED DATA, ENSURING AVAILABILITY
 - COST-EFFECTIVE: EACH SMALL TASK CAN BE PROCESSED ON A NORMAL COMPUTER, SO, HARDWARE EFFECTIVE

+## MOST IMPORTANT FRAMEWORKS

+- HADOOP
+- SPARK
+- DASK

+### HADOOP

+Based on the mapReduce algorithm.

+Some other caracteristics:

+- scalable
+- cost effective
+- flexible
+- fault tolerant

+#### Archtecture

+HDFS - Hadoop distributed file systemthat supports petabytes of data and the management of related files across machines.

+Datanodes

+### SPARK

+Easier to use when compared to hadoop.

+Originated at Berkeley University from San Franciso (USA).

+Extremely used for large ammount of data treatment and processing.

+Adopeted by several big shots companies, like facebbok.

+Uses RAM to store data, which is a lot more faster.

+Uses mapReduce algorithms under the hood, it abstracts a lot more

+#### ADVANTAGES

+- fast processing: uses RAN rather than HD.
+- Flexibility: a lot of programming languages frameworks
+- In-memory computing
+- Real time processing

+#### ARCHTECTURE

+Five main components of Apache Spark:

+- Apache spark core
+- Spark SQL
+- Spark Streaming
+- Machine learning library (MLib)
+- GraphX

+### DASK

+open source python library that enables work on arbitrarily large datasets, speed on computation.

+- speed
+- flexibility
+-

+natively scales on numPy, Pandas and sckit-learn.

+works well for medium datasets.

+## LLM - Large language model